Home Visit KanchanaburiKanchanaburi in Thailand, the complete guide

 It is located 3 km north of the city.

-Located on Saeng Chuto Street, opposite the train station, this perfectly maintained enclave contains the remains of 6,982 Allied prisoners of war who perished during the construction of the 'Death Railway'.
+Located on Saeng Chuto Road, opposite the station, this well-maintained enclave contains the remains of 6,982 Allied prisoners of war who perished during the construction of the 'Death Railway'.

 Kanchanaburi Cemetery